sbhambr1/sbhambr1.github.io/_pages/about.md

 - [December 2025] I will be attending [NeurIPS 2025](https://nips.cc/) in San Diego, CA and will be presenting three posters on my recent work: 1 **"Interpretable Traces, Unexpected Outcomes: Investigating the Disconnect in Trace-based Knowledge Distillation"**, and 2) **"Do Cognitively Interpretable Reasoning Traces Improve LLM Performance?"**, and 3) **"Local Coherence or Global Validity?
 Investigating RLVR Traces in Math Domains"**.

 - [November 2025] I successfully defended my PhD Dissertation titled **"Role of Large Language Models in Human-AI Interaction: A Critical Appraisal"**.
+Check out the defense video on [YouTube](https://www.youtube.com/watch?v=mzAH3nu43ZI).

 - [October 2025] I gave an invited talk at Ai2: The Allen Institute for Artificial Intelligence titled **"Role of Large Language Models in Human-AI Interaction: A Critical Appraisal"**.
 Watch the [video](https://www.youtube.com/watch?v=rjZUBeDd1Eg).